-1.3 Other Special Features
+1.2 Other Special Features

-- Peripheral Pin Select: The peripheral pin select feature allows most digital peripherals to be mapped over a fixed set of digital I/O pins.
-Users may independently map the input and/or output of any one of the many digital peripherals to any one of the I/O pins. - Communications: The PIC24FJ256GB110 family incorporates a range of serial communication peripherals to handle a range of application requirements.
-There are three independent IC modules that support both Master and Slave modes of operation.
-Devices also have, through the peripheral pin select feature, four independent UARTs with built-in IrDA encoder/decoders and three SPI modules. - Analog Features: All members of the PIC24FJ256GB110 family include a 10-bit A/D Converter module and a triple comparator module.
+- Peripheral Pin Select: The Peripheral Pin Select feature allows most digital peripherals to be mapped over a fixed set of digital I/O pins.
+Users may independently map the input and/or output of any one of the many digital peripherals to any one of the I/O pins. - Communications: The PIC24FJ256GA110 family incorporates a range of serial communication peripherals to handle a range of application requirements.
+There are three independent I2C modules that support both Master and Slave modes of operation.
+Devices also have, through the Peripheral Pin Select feature, four independent UARTs with built-in IrDA encoder/decoders and three SPI modules. - Analog Features: All members of the PIC24FJ256GA110 family include a 10-bit A/D Converter module and a triple comparator module.
 The A/D module incorporates programmable acquisition time, allowing for a channel to be selected and a conversion to be initiated without waiting for a sampling period, as well as faster sampling speeds.
-The comparator module includes three analog comparators that are configurable for a wide range of operations. - CTMU Interface: In addition to their other analog features, members of the PIC24FJ256GB110 family include the brand new CTMU interface module.
-This provides a convenient method for precision time measurement and pulse generation, and can serve as an interface for capacitive sensors.

-- Parallel Master/Enhanced Parallel Slave Port: One of the general purpose I/O ports can be reconfigured for enhanced parallel data communications.
-In this mode, the port can be configured for both master and slave operations, and supports 8-bit and 16-bit data transfers with up to 16 external address lines in Master modes. - Real-Time Clock/Calendar: This module implements a full-featured clock and calendar with alarm functions in hardware, freeing up timer resources and program memory space for use of the core application.
+The comparator module includes three analog comparators that are configurable for a wide range of operations. - CTMU Interface: In addition to their other analog features, members of the PIC24FJ256GA110 family include the brand new CTMU interface module.
+This provides a convenient method for precision time measurement and pulse generation, and can serve as an interface for capacitive sensors - Parallel Master Port: One of the general purpose I/O ports can be reconfigured for enhanced parallel data communications.
+In this mode, the port can be configured for both master and slave operations, and supports 8-bit transfers with up to 16 external address lines in Master modes. - Real-Time Clock/Calendar: This module implements a full-featured clock and calendar with alarm functions in hardware, freeing up timer resources and program memory space for use of the core application.

-1.4 Details on Individual Family Members
+1.3 Details on Individual Family Members

-Devices in the PIC24FJ256GB110 family are available in 64-pin, 80-pin and 100-pin packages.
+Devices in the PIC24FJ256GA110 family are available in 64-pin, 80-pin and 100-pin packages.
 The general block diagram for all devices is shown in Figure 1-1.